kuri-team/poios-app/README.md

 - Student: Du Duc Manh [@rider3458](https://github.com/rider3458)
 - Student: Nguyen Hoang To Nhu [@lacnham](https://github.com/lacnham)
 - Student: Vu Bui Khanh Linh [@Linh-0v0](https://github.com/Linh-0v0)
+***

+## Submission Instructions
+Only 1 of the group members (preferably the group leader) needs to:
+- Students must submit in group if they work in group.
+Please do not submit multiple copies.
+- Submit a zip file including frontend and backend, db backup data  to Canvas
+- There is no demo for this assignment but students must submit a Readme.txt file in which it states all member names and ids, detailed work distribution between team members.
+Make sure that everyone contributes equally to the whole project and less marks will be given to students who did less work.
+- Students who do not deploy the project on cloud will not get 6 marks for deployment.
+However, they must make a video to demo the functionality of their system  and upload it on youtube.
+Write the URL of the video on the Readme.txt file.
+No deployment and no video the work can't be marked.
+- Students must write a short report (max 20 pages) to justify and explain their application with regard to motivation, relevant alternatives and architecture/technology decision, including design considerations for security.
+Students include their group member names and their contribution in this report.
+- Students include the URL of the deployment system in the Report file.